 Enter the criteria and click the Load Criteria button to return to the search details.

 Now click the Run Report button to run a search for your test email address.

 Your Test Account should now appear in the results.
 Click Save Email List to save your search results.

 Your test account will now appear in the Email List of your Email Audience.

-After you create your test account, we recommend that you log in so you can take a look at the Constituent Portal through the eyes of one of your constituents.
+If you are encouraging constituents to log in, we recommend that you log in with your test account so you can see the Portal through the eyes of one of your constituents.